What Exactly Is the Stock Market and How Does It Work?

 How Does the Stock Market Work?

-• Retail Investors: Individual investors who buy and sell stocks.
+• Retail Investors: Individual investors who buy and sell stocks for personal financial goals.

-• Market Makers: Entities that ensure liquidity by being ready to buy or sell stocks.
+• Market Makers: These entities provide liquidity by constantly being ready to buy and sell stocks, ensuring that trades can happen without delay.

 Types of Stocks